-Wireless technologies expand the set of technical options, and depending on the local circumstances, may offer a substantially lower deployment cost.
-MEUs may elect to deploy communication services via wireless technology, instead of wireline.
-For example, Owensboro Municipal Utilities in Kentucky and Wheatland Electric in Kansas, are both deploying BFWA systems using Alvarion's technology to provide broadband access in their rural communities.
-28 The Alvarion technology is based on relatively large cell sites (up to 30 miles at 20 Mbps; up to 70Mbps at shorter distances) which are typical of the traditional architecture employed by an earlier generation of BFWA technologies that were deployed in MMDS (2.1-2.7GHz) spectrum, but which were not successful in the market.29 The new generation of MAN-sized wireless technologies based on IEEE 802.16 standards ("WiMAX") offer improved line-of-sight performance and should be able to be deployed inexpensively to provide a robust back-haul capability to interconnect WiFi hot spots or to provide direct end-user connection.
-30 Furthermore, with the emergence of public standards for this technology, the industry will benefit from industry-sized scale and scope economies and learning effects that will lower costs and barriers to adoption (e.g., end-user uncertainty, fear of stranding).
-For example, the costs customer premise equipment should fall much closer to the commodity-level pricing that characterizes WiFi equipment today.
+As noted earlier, some municipalities have been providing broadband services based on wired technology (cable or DSL modems).
+Since such investment is associated with large sunk and fixed costs, it is not surprising that few communities have elected to invest in providing municipal infrastructure, and that the communities that have been most likely to offer telecommunication services are those that already have an MEU.
+In many cases, the MEU has already invested in an advanced data communication network to support its internal operations.
+Also, the MEU already has a relationship with residents and businesses in the community and has to maintain customer support and outside facilities maintenance services for its local electric power distribution plant.
+Typically, the MEU owns or has access to outside structures (poles or conduit) which can be used to deploy the last-mile communications infrastructure.
+Finally, a number of power companies have been experimenting with using the existing power lines to transmit communication signals, called "Broadband over Power Lines" (BPL).27 At least one vendor in this space uses BPL for distribution to the neighborhood, and 802.11 for the drop from the power pole.28 community networks.
+Additionally, some MEUs are electing to deploy communication services via wireless technology instead of wireline.
+For example, Owensboro Municipal Utilities in Kentucky and Wheatland Electric in Kansas are both deploying BFWA systems using Alvarion's technology to provide broadband access in their rural communities.29 The Alvarion technology is based on relatively large cell sites (up to 30 miles at 20 Mbps; up to 70Mbps at shorter distances) which are typical of the traditional architecture employed by an earlier generation of BFWA technologies that were deployed in MMDS (2.1-2.7GHz) spectrum, but which were not successful in the market.30 The new generation of MAN-sized wireless technologies based on IEEE 802.16 standards ("WiMAX") offer improved line-of-sight performance and should be able to be deployed inexpensively to provide a robust back-haul capability to interconnect Wi-Fi hot spots or to provide direct end-user connection.31 Furthermore, with the emergence of public standards for this technology, the industry will benefit from industry-sized scale and scope economies and learning effects that will lower costs and barriers to adoption (e.g., end-user uncertainty, fear of stranding).
+For example, the costs of customer premises equipment should fall much closer to the commodity-level pricing that characterizes Wi-Fi equipment today.